Hot Tips for Driving An EV in Cold Weather

 Hot Tip #5: Slow down.

-Besides preconditioning and conservative use of the cabin heater, driving a little slower is perhaps the best way to extend your vehicle’s range.
+Besides preconditioning and conservative use of the cabin heater, driving a little slower is perhaps the best winter car prep tip to extend your vehicle’s range.
 This is true regardless of the ambient temperature.
 However, during the winter months driving a little slower can help offset the range you lose to the cold temperatures.
-If you simply drive a few miles per hour slower on the highway, you’ll gain back much of the range you lost by the cold weather.
+If you simply drive a few miles per hour slower on the highway, you’ll gain back much of the range you lost by the cold driving conditions.
 Also, try to accelerate slowly from standstills.
 Jack-rabbit launches are definitely fun with the instant torque your EV provides, but they do consume a lot of energy.

 Hot Tip #6: Time your charge accordingly.